splunk/observability-workshop/content/en/conf/opentelemetry-collector/2-extensions.md

 Extensions are available primarily for tasks that do not involve processing telemetry data.
 Examples of extensions include health monitoring, service discovery, and data forwarding.
 Extensions are optional.

-Let's edit the `config.yaml` file to add the following extensions:
+Let's edit the `config.yaml` file and configure the extensions.
+Note that the `pprof` and `zpages` extensions are already configured in the default `config.yaml` file.
+We will only be updating the `health_check` extension.

 ``` bash
 sudo vi /etc/otelcol-contrib/config.yaml